 This guide for 2019 contains suggestions for management of the most important or more prevalent diseases of Louisiana plants.
 It includes information on fungicides, bactericides and nematicides, as well as safety precautions for using them.
 Special features include:

-The 2018 guide is in the process of being printed and will be available for purchase soon.
+The 2019 guide is available for purchase here.
 See the pages below for the full guide in PDF format.

 |Field Crops: Corn|

 |Field Crops: Wheat|

 |Fruit Crops: Blueberries|

 |Fruit Crops: Grapes|